 Being forbid?
-There take you that, Sir Knave.
+There, take you that, Sir Knave.

 E. Dro.
 What mean you, Sir?
-For God fake hold your Nay, and you will not, Sir, I'll take my Heels.
-Hands; Exit Dromio Ep.
+For God sake hold your Nay, and you will not, Sir, I'll take my Heels.
+[Hands; Exit Dromio Ep.

 Ant.
 Upon my Life, by some Device or other, The Villain is o'er-wrought of all my Mony.
-They say, this Town is full of Couzenage; As nimble Juglers, that deceive the Eye; Dark-working Sorcerers, that change the Mind; Soul-killing Witches, that deform the Body; Disguis'd Cheaters, prating Mountebanks, And many fuch like Liberties of Sin: If it prove fo, I will be gone the fooner.
-I'll to the Centaur go to feek this Slave; I greatly fear my Mony is not fafe.
+They say, this Town is full of Couzenage; As nimble Juglers, that deceive the Eye; Dark-working Sorcerers, that change the Mind; Soul-killing Witches, that deform the Body; Disguis'd Cheaters, prating Mountebanks, And many such like Liberties of Sin: If it prove so, I will be gone the sooner.
+I'll to the Centaur to go seek this Slave; I greatly fear my Mony is not safe.